Get your free personal and business credit scores to find out.

 A business line of credit is “revolving” capital that works almost like a credit card, except you get access to cash and often lower APRs.
-Startups can qualify for these financing products, but it’ll be much harder.
+Startups can qualify for these financing products, even for startup business loans with no collateral, but it’ll be much harder.
 Banks have very strict requirements for startups, so most startups will have an easier time with online line of credit lenders.

 Running a business certainly has its ups and downs—especially when it comes to finances.
 Whether you’re just starting out, sustaining or growing an established business, you might experience a surplus one month and then dip into the red the next.
 So, how do you manage that risk and ensure you have some financial stability to run your business effectively?

 Along with a business credit card and term loans, a line of credit is definitely another option to consider.
 And maybe you already have—FitSmallBusiness claims that 47% of small businesses have opened a line of credit.

 However, there are many misconceptions around what this product actually is.
 What exactly does it mean to have a business line of credit, and what are the pros and cons?

 We made this comprehensive guide to help you navigate the decision of whether or not to open a business line of credit.

 What it is: A business line of credit is flexible “revolving” capital that works almost like a credit card, except you get access to cash and, in some cases, lower APRs.